ajess33/data-structures-and-algorithms/challenges/insertion-sort/LECTURE-NOTES.md

 ![Insertion Sort Visualized](https://cdncontribute.geeksforgeeks.org/wp-content/uploads/insertionsort.png)

 Insertion sort is a type of sorting algorithm.
-It is not as performant as most of the other sorting methods like, quick sort and merge sort for example.
+It will take in an array to sort and return the sorted array, In ascending order.

 ### Learning Objectives